StevenBoscarine/jboss-javaee6-webapp/readme.txt

  ready to import the project into Eclipse.

  NOTE:
- We strongly recommend Eclipse Helios (3.6) - http://www.eclipse.org/helios
+ We strongly recommend Eclipse 3.6 (Helios) - http://www.eclipse.org/helios

- Select File > Import... and select "Existing Maven Projects" and navigate to your project directory.
+ Select File > Import... and choose the Maven > Existing Maven Projects option.
+ Navigate to the root directory of your project.
+Eclipse should recognize the Maven project and preselect it in the Project box.
 Click Finish and m2eclipse will take it from there.

+ NOTE:
+ You cannot use the import option General > Existing Projects into Workspace because Eclipse does not recognize Maven projects as Eclipse projects natively.
+You must use the importer provided by m2eclipse as just described.

  Additional configuration is required to get Eclipse to generate the JPA metamodel.
 The archetype includes the necessary Eclipse config files in your project.
 To enable this feature, right click on the project and select:

  Properties > Java Compiler > Annotation Processing